paulcarroll/tabs/_pages/john-mellencamp/jack-and-diane.md

 A             E6    D        E
  Jackie gonna be a, football star,
 A            E6               D  E        A
- Diane's debutante back seat, of Jackie�s car...
+ Diane's debutante back seat, of Jackie's car...

 ## Instrumental
 A Asus A Amsus2 A, D D E Esus E, A Asus A Amsus2 A, D E A